Staszek15/store-database/README.md

 3NF:
 - databaase is 2NF
-- none non-key attribute depend on another non-key attribute within the same table
+- none non-key attribute depends on another non-key attribute within the same table

 EKNF:
 - database is 3NF
+- there is no relation that is not inconsistent with EKNF definition

 # The greatest challenges <a name='challenges'></a>
 This project is complex and combines the knowledge from various areas.
 That's why encountering some problems was unavoidable.
 Generally there were easy to solve so there's no point in elaborating on them.
 But there were some difficulties that consumed a lot of time and involved doing extensive research.